thepassle/batching-blog/README.md

 }
 ```

-LitElement is _reactive_ and _observes_ your properties to kick of what is known as its "render pipeline".
+LitElement is _reactive_ and _observes_ your properties to kick off what is known as its "render pipeline".
 What this means is that whenever we change a property in our component, it'll update and re-render the component.
 This is nice, because it means we don't have to do anything manually.
 In the code example above, just the act of setting a new value to `this.myPropertyA` will cause our component to re-render.

 Now consider another example:
 ```js